burrage9/snyk-exercise/README.md

 The web page itself (including the user input) is not secured, and does not have any input sanitization.

 To deploy the app, the Flask binary needs to be in the path.
 The Flask environment is currently only tested in development mode (FLASK_ENV = development) and the app needs to be set to 'app' (FLASK_APP = app).
 Finally, it is run with 'flask run'.

+The database needs to be manually initiated by running the init_db.py script, before the webapp is run.
+This is a temporary workaround to allow development.

 ## Unfinished Tasks
 The current list of dependencies is constructed as an unordered, unlinked list.
 This needs to be updated to produce a tree.